 - Users per instance: Using this value, CAS will provision the appropriate number of Session Hosts based on the number of users assigned to the Collection Pool.
 CAS will create or delete Session Hosts as necessary based on the number of users assigned to the Collection Pool (or on the number of users specified in the Fixed Collection Sizing section below)

 - Enable GPUs on Session Hosts: Enable this option to attach a graphics processing unit (GPU) to each Session Host in the Collection Pool.

 - GPU Type: Select the GPU type to attach to each Session Host.
 The available GPUs will vary depending on the GCP region(s) and machine type you have selected.

 NOTE: GPUs can incur significant cost and are subject to GCP availability and quotas.
 Additionally, GCP offers two types of GPUs: compute-acceleration and graphics-acceleration.
 To learn more about GPUs in Google Cloud, please refer to Google documentation.

-Custom Collection Sizing allows administrators to define the number of concurrent users for each region in a Collection Pool.
-If Custom Collection Sizing is disabled, CAS will calculate the number of required Session Host servers based on the total number of users assigned to the Collection Pool.
-However, if all users will not be connecting to the Collection Pool simultaneously, you can use Custom Collection Sizing to set the number of concurrent users that CAS should target for its Autoscale configuration.
+Fixed Collection Sizing allows administrators to define the number of concurrent users for each region in a Collection Pool.
+If all users will not be connecting to the Collection Pool simultaneously, you can use Fixed Collection Sizing to set the number of concurrent users that CAS should target for its scaling configuration.

-For example: you have an RDS deployment with 100 users, and you want to create a new Collection Pool for two regions; the first region, us-east4, will host approximately 75 users, and the secondary region, us-central1, will host 25.
-You want each Session Host to serve a maximum of 25 users.
+Fixed Collection Sizing is also useful for multi-region deployments.
+Continuing our example: let's say the new Collection Pool includes two regions; the first region, us-east4, will host approximately 75 users, and the secondary region, us-central1, will host 25.

 Boot Disk and Boot Image